Can You Claim the Saver’s Credit? Eligibility, Benefits and How To Apply

 The Retirement Savings Credit, or Saver’s Credit, is a special tax break for low- and moderate-income taxpayers who actively contribute to an eligible retirement plan.

-It is a nonrefundable credit that reduces the amount of taxes owed on a dollar-for-dollar basis.
+It’s a nonrefundable federal tax credit for eligible retirement contributions.
+The Saver’s Credit reduces the amount of taxes owed on a dollar-for-dollar basis.
 You can use it alongside other tax deductions and credits to lower your bill even further.

 The maximum credit amount is $2,000 for those who are married and filing jointly and $1,000 for single filers.